UW-MLGEO/DASclassification/README.md

 OOI 2021
 Whidbey 2024

+## Challenges associated with DAS data
+The OOI DAS dataset is around 26 TB of data as a whole which makes using it on github challenging.
+Challenges have also been shown from large download sizes and download times.

 ## Metadata File
 The Metadata file for this project helps give bounds in time and space to ships identified for ML.